Owner's equity: formula, examples and how to grow it

 Why owner's equity matters for your business

 Owner's equity shows your business's financial health at a glance.
-A positive and growing figure means your business is building value over time.
+A positive and growing figure means your business is building value over time, while a declining figure signals that you may need to make changes.

-- guides financial decisions: helps you decide whether to take on debt, fund growth, or withdraw funds safely
+- Guides financial decisions: helps you decide whether to take on debt, fund growth from profits, or withdraw funds safely

-- attracts funding: lenders and investors review equity to assess risk before providing loans or investment
+- Attracts funding: lenders and investors review your equity to assess risk before providing loans or investment

-- tracks progress: shows whether your business is gaining or losing value over time
+- Tracks progress: shows whether your business is gaining or losing value over time, helping you spot trends early

 Where to find owner's equity